pablokurskii/udemy-akka-streams/memo.md

 - possible to pass Actor into Flow to process values, Actors as sources  (#15)
 - Integrating with external services - (#16) - SKIPPED
 - Advanced backpressure - (#17) - SKIPPED
+- if Source failed (DB/TCP connect) - use Backoff supervision pattern/ try another Source or at least use .recover (#18)